PrincetonUniversity/athena/CONTRIBUTING.md

 *Last updated April 2021*.

 #### Prepare to increment version
-Start in the root project directory of a fully up-to-date clone of the private repository, with all changes committed and pushed.
+Start in the root project directory of a fully up-to-date clone of the repository, with all changes committed and pushed.
 For convenience, we assume this is located at `~/athena/`.
 1. Edit `src/main.cpp` to update the following line with the new version number and current month and year for proper `athena -h` output:
 ```c++
 std::string athena_version = "version 21.0 - January 2021";